122 Credits Required for Business Adminstration, B.S. Degree

 Candidates for admission to the Business Administration major are required to:

 - Complete at least 30 credits (and up to 75 credits), including the general business, major, minor, and NU core requirements specific to the Business Administration major that are listed in the first year of the Recommended Four-Year Plan detailed below.
 Transfer students from another regionally accredited college or university, or from another division from within Neumann University, must have their application to the major reviewed by the Dean of Business and Information Management after their first semester of taking School of Business and Information Management courses at Neumann.

 Progression in the Business Administration major leading to a Bachelor of Science degree requires students to:

 - Achieve a grade of “C” or higher for all general business, major, minor, and NU core requirements specific to the Business Administration major.

 - Complete a minimum of 122 credits.

-Division Repeat Policy
+School Repeat Policy

 - General business, major, minor, and NU core requirements specific to Business Administration may only be repeated once.
 Students must have written permission from the Dean of Business and Information Management to take a course for the third time.

 - In total, only three different general business, major, minor, or NU core requirements specific to Business Administration may be repeated.

 - Failure to earn a grade of “C” or better for general business, major, track, or NU core requirements specific to Business Administration may result in dismissal from the Division.